Caching in Composer

 }

-In order to ensure the uniqueness of the cache key - @cache
+In order to ensure the uniqueness of the cache key - @cache directive takes into account the name

 of the cached field, cache context of your dataSources, all input arguments for the current resolver